XXX 88

 "XXX 88" is a song by the Danish singer-songwriter MØ featuring the American producer Diplo.
 The two decided to collaborate after MØ mentioned in an interview that she wanted to work with Major Lazer, and fans implored Diplo on Twitter to accept her request.
 A dark pop and electropop song, "XXX 88" was first premiered on BBC Radio 1 on August 29, 2013, and was officially released as the first single of her debut extended play Bikini Daze on October 20.
 The song was also included as part of No Mythologies to Follow, MØ's debut studio album released on March 7, 2014.

-The song received positive reviews from music critics, who praised how well the collaboration worked.
+"XXX 88" received positive reviews from music critics, who praised how well the collaboration worked.
 The song's release was accompanied by a music video released on September 9, 2013, featuring MØ as a daydreaming teenager.
 The song charted in Belgium and in the United Kingdom.